Aldershot Town F.C.: Previous kits

 Further details and images of previous kits can be found at the Historical Football Kit website.

 Rivalries

 Aldershot Town's local rivals are Rushmoor neighbours Farnborough and Surrey side Woking.
 Fixtures against these sides attract larger than average crowds, including 5,961 for a Hampshire Senior Cup semi-final, a league record 5,518 in an Isthmian League Premier Division match against Farnborough and 6,870 for an FA Cup first round match against Woking.
 The Hampshire Chronicle has reported on Aldershot Town's rivalry with Woking as the "feistiest derby in English football".

-The original Aldershot were rivals with Reading until their demise in 1992 but are still considered the main rival of the club by supporters.
-The only meeting between the two clubs since the rebirth of Aldershot was a friendly in 2001 which resulted in an outbreak of violence between the two sets of fans and multiple arrests.
+Aldershot’s main rivals considered by supporters are Reading which is a rivalry carried on from the previous club.
+Games are rare between the two because of the difference in league status.
+The last meeting was a friendly in 2001 that resulted in multiple arrests.

 Aldershot also has a friendly relationship and close ties with "sister club" Badshot Lea.
 The two annually hold pre-season fixtures against each other.